Cloud or web-based applications

 Seamless sharing and access to data

-In cloud-based applications, data is saved on an online cloud and can be accessed by all authorized users instantly.
+In coud-based applications, data is saved on an online cloud and can be accessed by all authorised users instantly.
 Cloud computing also allows mobile access to data.
 Given that a projected 6.1 billion smartphones are projected to be in use globally by 2020, ease of sharing and access to data is already an important consideration for businesses.

 Since cloud hosts are tasked with the storage and security of vast volumes of sensitive user data of scores of organisations, they ensure that their servers are secured using the most cutting edge infrastructure security measures available to cloud computing technology.
 Such services can be expensive and accessible only to very large organisations, if invested on an individual level.
 But by signing up with a reliable cloud service provider, even smaller organisations can ensure that their data is secured by security infrastructure far superior to in-house systems that most small and mid-sized businesses can afford.
 Cloud service providers also ensure that data on their servers is backed up more frequently, in case of disaster, when recovery and restoration of data is required urgently.